JohnnyCrazy/SpotifyAPI-NET/SpotifyAPI.Docs/docs/SpotifyWebAPI/auth.md

 - `grant_type` (set to `"authorization_code"`)
 - `code` (the `authorization_code`)
 - `redirect_uri`
+- - **Important** The page that the redirect URI links to must return the authorization code json to your `serverUri` (default is 'http://localhost:4002') but to the folder 'auth', like this: 'http://localhost:4002/auth'.

 `/refresh` - Refreshes an `access_token` - The following parameters are required in the JSON POST Body:
 - `grant_type` (set to `"refresh_token"`)